tomchatter/newblog/about.md

 ---
 name: about this whole thing
+content: this is an about file
 ---
-this is an about file